iHashmi9/matplotlib-challenge/ReadMe_IH.md

 Line & Scatter Plots - used bingchat for structure and parameter help to build similar graph as provided

-Correlation and Regression - utilized chatgpt for the correlation_coefficient workaround due to a constant ("ValueError: too many values to unpack (expected 1)"). used the following code addition: correlation_coefficient, "_" = st.pearsonr(.. . "_" helped with the ValueError.
+Correlation and Regression - utilized chatgpt for the correlation_coefficient workaround due to a constant ("ValueError: too many values to unpack (expected 1)"). used the following code addition: correlation_coefficient, "_" = st.pearsonr(.. . "_" helped with the ValueError. " _ " to an underscore